solana-labs/solana/docs/src/proposals/vote_subcommittee.md

 * Epoch 0: (a1, B1) - ALL epoch 2/3 blocks have a root to this epoch
 * Epoch 1: (A1, b1) - SOME epoch 2/3 blocks have a root to this epoch
 * Epoch 2: (A1, b2) -
-* Epoch 3: (A1, b3) - Blocks without an epoch2 root will not accept b2 votes
+* Epoch 3: (A1, b3) - SOME blocks may have b3 or b2 votes

 On epoch 3, blocks without an epoch 2 root will not accept b2 votes.
 If it is not the dominant fork, it will die because all the block